TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 to mention some common
 terms that may be difficult to spell or that are spelled differently in the TYPO3 context.

+.. _spelling-proper-names:

 Proper Names, Brand Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 General rules of the English language apply here:

-If `proper names <https://en.wikipedia.org/wiki/Proper_names>`__  or brand names are used in
+If `proper names <https://en.wikipedia.org/wiki/Proper_names>`__ or brand names (e.g. Coca-Cola)
-normal text (not headlines), they are capitalized.
-These can be countries, names of people,
+are used in normal text (not headlines), they are capitalized.

-corporations or brand names.
+These can be countries, names of people, corporations or brand names.

 Examples:

 * "This manual is designed to be readable by someone with basic UNIX command-line skills, but no
-  previous knowledge of **Git**.": because it is a brand name (quote from
+  previous knowledge of **Git**.": Git is capitalized because it is a brand name (quote from
   `Git User Manual <https://mirrors.edge.kernel.org/pub/software/scm/git/docs/user-manual.html>`__)
 * **Wikipedia**
 * **Europe**